-marin.edu/WORD-PPT/AP5530Student-Grievances_Approved3-19-13.pdf A hard copy is available at the Director of Student Activities & Advocacy Office, Student Services Center, Room 251.
+http://policies.marin.edu/sites/policies/files/ AP5530-StudentGrievances.pdf A hard copy is available at the Director of Student Activities & Advocacy Office, Student Services Center, Room 251.

-ADDITIONAL PHONE & OFFICE NUMBERS
+ADDITIONAL PHONE AND OFFICE NUMBERS

 KENTFIELD CAMPUS (KTD)

 To call a Kentfield office while on campus dial 7 plus the last three digits of the direct number.
 When calling from outside the campus dial the switchboard at 415-457-8811 or the direct number as listed below.